 The Romans of Lutetia also had an efficient sewer system – different from the current sewer system – and you can see a part of it just below the Roman baths inside the Cluny Museum, in the 5th Arrondissement of Paris.

-Napoleon I’s engineers designed the Canal Saint-Martin was designed in the 19th century by the engineers of Napoleon I to bring drinking water in Paris.
-The Canal connects the Bassin de la Villette to the Seine upstream with a drop of twenty-five meters.
+Napoleon I’s engineers designed the Canal Saint-Martin in the 19th century to bring drinking water to Paris.
+The canal connects the Bassin de la Villette to the Seine upstream with a drop of twenty-five meters.

-Canal Saint-Martin has nine locks and two swing bridges and it measures 4.5 km long, more than 2 km of which goes underground.
-The Canal’s underground section is covered by a vault which was illuminated every year by the Japanese artist Keiichi Tahara at the passage of the cruise boats.
+Canal Saint-Martin has nine locks and two swing bridges, and it measures 4.5 km long, more than 2 km of which flows underground.
+The canal’s underground section is covered by a vault, which was illuminated every year by the Japanese artist Keiichi Tahara at the passage of the cruise boats.

-This part of the canal is also frequently used for shooting films: movies like Ratatouille, Queen Margot or last Mission Impossible shot some of their scenes under the vaults of Canal Saint-Martin.
+This part of the canal is also frequently used for shooting films: movies like Ratatouille, Queen Margot, or Last Mission Impossible shot some of their scenes under Canal Saint-Martin’s vaults.

 You can explore this fascinating area of underground Paris by booking a Paris canal tour.
-This beautiful Paris canal tour from La Villette to Port de l’Arsenal, is a great alternative to the classic Seine river cruises.
+This beautiful boat tour from La Villette to Port de l’Arsenal is an excellent alternative to the classic Seine river cruises.

-On the book, Erik the phantom is a deformed architect who helped to build the Opera of Paris.
-At the same time, he secretly built below the grounds of the Opera an underground palace for himself surrounded by a vast subterranean lake.
+In the book, Erik the phantom is a deformed architect who helped build the Opera of Paris.
+At the same time, he secretly built a magnificent palace below the Opera’s grounds for himself, surrounded by a vast subterranean lake.

-When the opera’s foundation works started in 1852, the architects realized that they were digging into a marshy area where the groundwater was very high.
-Charles Garnier, the Opera’s main architect, had the idea of incorporating a cistern into his design to redistribute the water and relieve the water pressure on the basement walls.
-The cistern is usually full of water, like a lake, to be used by firemen in case of fire.
+When the Opera’s foundation works started in 1852, the architects realized they were digging into a marshy area where the groundwater was very high.
+The Opera’s main architect, Charles Garnier, had the idea of incorporating a cistern into his design to redistribute the water and relieve the water pressure on the basement walls.
+The cistern is usually full of water – like a lake –, ready to use in case of fire.

-Unfortunately, only a few people have access to this subterranean lake but you can explore it virtually here.
+Unfortunately, only a few people have access to this underground lake, but you can explore it virtually here.

-There are lots of fascinating mysteries and legends around the city’s beautiful Opera Theater and you can learn about them with this Opera de Garnier self-guided tour – Address: Pl. de l’Opéra, 75009 Paris.
+There are many fascinating mysteries and legends around the city’s beautiful Opera Theater, and you can learn about them with this Opera de Garnier self-guided tour – Address: Pl. de l’Opéra, 75009 Paris.

 The famous Paris Catacombs only represent 0.5% of the Paris underground city.
-There are other places less easy to reach, sometimes forbidden places, which years ago were the object of clandestine parties and other kinds of meetings.
+There are other places that are less easy to reach, sometimes forbidden places, which years ago were the object of clandestine parties and other meetings.

-Les Carrières des Capucins (the Quarries of the Capuchins) is a great, more local (and totally legal!) alternative to the Paris Catacombs.
-This limestone quarry located below the districts of Paris 14, Paris 13 and Paris 5 is maintained and enhanced by a non-profit association in the form of a museum.
+The Carrières des Capucins (the Quarries of the Capuchins) is a great, more local alternative to the Paris Catacombs.
+This limestone quarry located below the districts of Paris 14, Paris 13, and Paris 5 is maintained and enhanced by a non-profit association under the form of a museum.

 10. The Metro’s Phantom Stations